mettle/sendportal-docs/v2/subscribers.md

 ## Overview

 Subscribers represent individuals that are available to you when sending out campaigns.
-Subscribers can optionally belong to one or more [segments](/docs/features/segments).
+Subscribers can optionally be assigned one or more [tags](/docs/v2/features/tags).

-> The email address for each Subscriber must be unique in each [workspace](/docs/features/workspaces).
+> The email address for each Subscriber must be unique in each [workspace](/docs/v2/features/workspaces).

 ## View Subscribers